microsoft/TechBoost-Fabric-with-Databricks-for-Data-Analytics/docs/Ex_01/Ex01_data_engineering.md

 1. Open a **Microsoft Edge browser** from VM desktop.

-2. Select the browser url field and enter: **https://app-realtime-kpi-analytics-@lab.LabInstance.Id.azurewebsites.net** to browse app service.
+2. Select the browser url field and enter **https://app-realtime-kpi-analytics-@lab.LabInstance.Id.azurewebsites.net** to browse app service.

 	{: .note }
 	> **Do not select anything else on the screen until all of the text has been auto filled.**